-In today’s blog post we take a closer look at chronic kidney disease, including the causes, symptoms, stages and the treatment that is available.
-For other medical conditions, please have a read of our in-depth guide.
+Today, we’re taking a closer look at chronic kidney disease, including the causes, symptoms, stages and the treatment that is available.
+To learn about other medical conditions, please have a read of our in-depth guide.

 What is Chronic Kidney Disease?

-Commonly, there aren’t any symptoms of kidney disease in the early stages.
-In fact, it may only be picked up if blood or urine tests carried out for other medical reasons detect a possible problem with your kidneys.
+In the early stages of chronic kidney disease, there aren’t usually any symptoms.
+In fact, it may only be picked up if blood or urine tests detect a possible problem with your kidneys.

 - Shortness of breath.

 The most advanced stage of chronic kidney disease is known as kidney failure, end-stage renal disease or established renal failure.
 If you suffer from any of the symptoms above or notice any other worrying changes to your body, you should see your GP as soon as possible.

 As previously mentioned, chronic kidney disease can be diagnosed with blood and urine tests.
 Since symptoms are so rare in the early stages, it is commonly discovered during routine check-ups.
 Those who may be at a higher risk should have tests on a regular basis.
 High-risk groups include people with high blood pressure or diabetes, older people, and people of African or Asian origin.
 If you have a family history of kidney disease, you should also have regular check-ups.

 A blood test will measure the levels of a waste product known as creatinine in your blood.
 According to the NHS:

 Using this result, a calculation that takes into account your age, gender and ethnic group is then done to work out how many millilitres of waste your kidneys are able to filter in a minute.
 This measurement is known as your estimated glomerular filtration rate (eGFR).”